junming259/PointSetVoting/readme.md

 The [ShapeNet](https://shapenet.cs.stanford.edu/media/shapenetcore_partanno_segmentation_benchmark_v0_normal.zip)
 (674M) dataset is used to perform part segmentation task.
 Download dataset and save it to `data_root/`.
-You can set the `--categories` in ` train_shapenet.sh` to specify which category or categories of object will be used.
+You can set the `--categories` in ` train_shapenet.sh` to specify which category or categories of object will be trained.

 + Train the model.
 Specify which GPU devices to be used, and change `--gpus` option in ` train_shapenet.sh` to support multi-GPU training.